Manikandan-Mannai/databrain-backend/README.md

 ### 5. **Dashboard System**

 Dashboards act as logical collections of charts.
-The `dashboardController` allows saving, fetching, and sharing dashboards with other users or setting them to public visibility.
+The `dashboardController` handles saving, fetching, sharing, and editing dashboards, letting users update names, access levels, or remove charts through a clean modal interface.

-**PS:** Access levels (`private`, `shared`, `public`) are enforced in query filters, ensuring unauthorized users can’t fetch restricted dashboards even with direct URLs.
+**PS:** Access levels (`private`, `shared`, `public`) are enforced in query filters, and all edit/delete actions are moved inside the modal with confirmations to prevent unauthorized or accidental changes.

 ---